 Take the sweetness from the apple and butternut squash, and the savory from the bacon and onion, and add a bit of depth from garlic and rosemary, and this dish ends up with the most fantastic flavor profile.
 And, this is coming from the girl who doesn’t usually like slimy cooked onions.
 (The key is, to just dice them up really small so you can’t tell they’re there.)

-He loved it!
+Of course he loved it!
 But, I knew I’d win him over with the bacon.
-The thing that surprised me the most was how much my dad loved this recipe!
+In fact, the thing that surprised me the most was how much my dad loved this recipe!
 My dad discovered he was diabetic about a year before I found out about my food allergies.
 So, needless to say, our family dinners have changed quite a bit over the past year and a half.
 He even asked if I would bring this for Thanksgiving!
 (Along with my Maple Brussels Sprouts and Butternut Squash, of course.)

 In the end, this recipe met my goals and surpassed my own expectations.
-My family loved this Apple Bacon Butternut Squash Hash, and they didn’t complain about missing out on any dairy, gluten, or legumes.
+Not only did my family love this Apple Bacon Butternut Squash Hash, but they didn’t complain about missing out on any dairy, gluten, or legumes either.
 Although, during most family dinners, they happily offer to take any dairy, gluten, or legumes that need to be removed from my plate.
 Nothing like having a supportive family, am I right? 😉

 Apple Bacon Butternut Squash Hash Recipe